Ristel7/SQL-Project/README.md

 manager_id: ID of the staff member’s manager.

-Note: All SQL queries for updating the tables with primary and foreign key constraints are saved in the file Bike Schema.sql. and all SQL queries for creating the tables  are saved in the file Bike Table.sql.

 Updated Database Relationships
 This database schema connects all tables through well-defined foreign key relationships, creating a unified system to track orders, inventory, staff, and customer data.